drsanti/inc224-embedded-c/README.md

 # INC224-Part2: Embedded C Programming

-All examples can be found in the `examples` directory.
+Examples can be found in the `examples` directory.

+Documents can be found in the `documents` directory.